plausible/website/_posts/2021-08-03-how-we-scaled-customer-support-for-4-000-subscribers-and-1-000-monthly-trials-as-a-bootstrapped-saas.md

 The vital fact to stress is that we've scaled our customer support to these levels without degrading the customer experience.
 People still get fast responses from real humans and people get a personal experience too.

-I have the habit of skimming a few of the articles that rank on top of search results for every topic that I write about.
+I have the habit of skimming a few of the articles that rank on top of search results for every blog post that I write.
 Top ranking posts for scaling customer service are full of user hostile tips.
 I'm glad that we don't use any of the "best practices" for scaling customer support:

 * We don't use any no-reply email addresses
 * We don't use any automated AI chat bots that engage people